 When, Where, & How Often to Meet

-Meetings may take place at your home, a community space such as a school, church, or community center, or at another place meeting our health and safety requirements.
+Meetings may take place virtually, at your home, a community space such as a school, church, or community center, or at another place meeting our health and safety requirements.
 Some things to consider include plenty of space for active games, table and floor space for projects, accessible for all youth, and space free from hazards.
 Your meeting space should also have access to a phone or cell phone coverage and have at least two exits in case of an emergency.

 You will also need to consider the length of your meetings and when they will be held.
 Younger groups often meet for 1 – 1 ½ hours, while older groups may meet from 1 ½ – 2 hours.
 Meetings may take place weekly, bi-monthly, monthly, or on another schedule.
 We recommend at least one meeting a month at minimum.